AI Economic Governance Metrics: What to Measure and What to Ignore in 2026

 Why Measuring Economic Governance Differs from Measuring Adoption

-| Dimension | Adoption Metrics | Economic Governance Metrics |
+| Dimension | Adoption Measure | Economic Governance Measure |

 |---|---|---|

-| Question Answered | How many use AI, and at what intensity | How much it costs to coordinate humans and agents in cash terms |
+| Question it answers | How many use AI, and how intensely | What it costs to coordinate humans and machines, in cash |

-| Typical Unit | MAU, API calls, tokens | Cost per completed decision, % of senior payroll |
+| Typical unit | Logins, calls, tokens | Cash per completed decision, % of senior payroll |

-| Relevant Frequency | Monthly | Quarterly to annually |
+| Relevant frequency | Monthly | Quarterly to annually |

-| Natural Owner | CTO + Head of AI | CFO + COO |
+| Natural owner | CTO + AI team | CFO + COO |

-| Boardroom Use | Operational tracking | Capital allocation decisions |
+| Use at the board | Operational tracking | Where to put the capital |

 The 5 Metrics That Measure AI Economic Governance